phycoforce/home-ops/README.md

 ## 🌐 DNS

 In my cluster there are two instances of [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) running.
-One for syncing private DNS records to my `UDM-SE` using [ExternalDNS webhook provider for Mikrotik](https://github.com/mirceanton/external-dns-provider-mikrotik), while another instance syncs public DNS to `Cloudflare`.
+One for syncing private DNS records to my `RB5009` using [ExternalDNS webhook provider for Mikrotik](https://github.com/mirceanton/external-dns-provider-mikrotik), while another instance syncs public DNS to `Cloudflare`.
 This setup is managed by creating ingresses with two specific classes: `internal` for private DNS and `external` for public DNS.
 The `external-dns` instances then syncs the DNS records to their respective platforms accordingly.

 ---